fpereiro/gotoB/readme.md

 ### Updating the state from the page

 You might be wondering: how can we trigger events from the DOM itself?
-The example above doesn't show how to put a button that could increase the counter.
+The example above doesn't show how to place a button that could increase the counter.
 One way of doing it would be the following:

 ```javascript
 var counter = function () {